hosamazzam/SupportScreenSize/README.md

 # SupportScreenSize
 [![](https://jitpack.io/v/hosamazzam/SupportScreenSize.svg)](https://jitpack.io/#hosamazzam/SupportScreenSize)

+## Synopsis
+SupportScreenSize is library rhat allow you to know whice type of phone you have (phone,phap,tablet,larage tablet)

+## Install

-To get a Git project into your build:
+To get a Git project into your build: (Min SDK is API 21)

 Step 1.
 Add the JitPack repository to your build file (Gradle)